What is a Pantograph, and How Does It Power Train?

 Some rapid transit systems, especially above-ground running, use pantographs.

 Nevertheless, the third rail is still the preferred system.
-The main limitation of the third-rail system shows up in public areas.
+The main limitation of the third-rail system is that it shows up in public areas.

 Most pre-metro or metro-tram lines use the pantographs when their route includes tracks on city roads and publicly accessible areas.